dannisliang/vongott-unity/vongott/Docs/Story/Scenes/02_introduction.md

 - Miguel: "Come back to me when you're ready to see some action."

 ### optional: JoJo Fine
 - Yoyo: "Hey punk!
-I'm Yoyo Fine, and you can call me master, biatch!"
+I'm JoJo Fine, and you can call me master, biatch!"
 - (player name):
   1. "You seem nice."
   2. "Get bent, dickwheel."